wgreene310/pde1d/README.md

 on the following third-party libraries.

 * The IDA library from [Sundials](http://computation.llnl.gov/projects/sundials)
 is used for solution of the differential-algebraic equations.
-Note that in order for the library to be compatible with Eigen (and the rest of this package), the index type should be set to `int32_t` at compile time (that is, `SUNDIALS_INDEX_TYPE=INT32_T`.)
+Note that in order for the library to be compatible with Eigen (and the rest of this package), the index type should be set to `int32_t` at compile time; that is, set `SUNDIALS_INDEX_TYPE=INT32_T` on the `cmake` command line.
+The KLU linear solver should also be enabled by setting `KLU_ENABLE=ON`.
 Look to the build instructions in the `.travis.yml` file in this repository to see how this is done on Linux and MacOS.

 * The KLU library from [SuiteSparse](http://faculty.cse.tamu.edu/davis/suitesparse.html) is required.